British Military Administration (Libya): History

 In November 1942, the Allied forces retook Cyrenaica.
 By February 1943, the last German and Italian soldiers were driven from Libya and the Allied occupation of Libya began.

 Tripolitania and Cyrenaica remained under British administration, while the French controlled Fezzan.
-In 1944, Idris returned from exile in Cairo but declined to resume permanent residence in Cyrenaica until the removal in 1947 of some aspects of foreign control.
+In 1944, Idris as-Senussi returned from exile in Cairo but declined to resume permanent residence in Cyrenaica until the removal in 1947 of some aspects of foreign control.
 Under the terms of the 1947 peace treaty with the Allies, Italy, which hoped to maintain the colony of Tripolitania and France, which wanted the Fezzan, relinquished all claims to Libya.
 Libya so remained united.

 Following the liberation of North Africa by Allied troops, over 130 Jews were killed in anti-Jewish disturbances across Tripolitania in November 1945.
 In June 1948, anti-Jewish rioters in Libya killed another 12 Jews and destroyed 280 Jewish homes.
 The fear and insecurity which arose from these anti-Jewish attacks and the founding of the state of Israel led many Jews to flee Libya.
 From 1948 to 1951, 30,972 Libyan Jews moved to Israel.
 By the 1970s, the rest of Libyan Jews (some 7,000) were evacuated to Italy.

 Disposition of Italian colonial holdings was a question that had to be considered before the peace treaty officially ending the war with Italy could be completed.
 Technically, Libya remained an Italian possession administered by Britain and France, but at the Potsdam Conference in 1945 the Allies—Britain, the Soviet Union, and the United States—agreed that the Italian colonies seized during the war should not be returned to Italy.
 Further consideration of the question was delegated to the Allied Council of Foreign Ministers, which included a French representative; although all council members initially favored some form of trusteeship, no formula could be devised for disposing of Libya.
 The United States suggested a trusteeship for the whole country under control of the United Nations (UN), whose charter had become effective in October 1945, to prepare it for self-government.
 The Soviet Union proposed separate provincial trusteeships, claiming Tripolitania for itself and assigning Fezzan to France and Cyrenaica to Britain.
 France, seeing no end to the discussions, advocated the return of the territory to Italy.
 To break the impasse, Britain finally recommended immediate independence for Libya.

 In 1949, the Emirate of Cyrenaica was created and only Tripolitania remained under direct British military administration.
 A year later, in 1950, it was granted civil instead of military administration.
 Idris as-Senussi, the Emir of Cyrenaica and the leader of the Senussi Muslim Sufi order, represented Libya in the UN negotiations, and on 24 December 1951, Libya declared its independence.